-A brand is not just a component pixel element like a logo, colors, or font.
+A brand is not just a component pixel element like a logo, color, or font.
 According to Seth Godin, a brand is “the set of expectations, memories, stories, and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.”
 They are emotional and human, carrying pieces of long-standing visual impact and are the result of customer’s developed perceptions and expectations.
 Companies can enhance the value of their brands by delivering consistent brand experiences over time.
 This article on the elements of branding philosophy is a great place to start when building your brand strategy.

 When thinking about your brand’s purpose, you want to establish what promises you intend to follow through in your business.
 These brand promises become the emotional hooks to draw customers in and turn them into advocates for your brand.
 For example, Nike promises to bring inspiration and innovation to every athlete in the world; with Starbucks, to inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.
 Toms is one company that gives away a shoe for every shoe it sells, and they regularly run campaigns to encourage participants and increase generosity within their audience.
 The focus is not on the product or the business, but rather what values, capabilities, and vision of your company that aligns with what your target audience is seeking.
 Your promise should improve over time based on any changing trends and customer needs.

 When you figure out the true purpose behind your brand, you can create elements to share that purpose and become part of the brand themselves.
 Elements such as a brand identity and a brand positioning statement help your brand have a figurative “face” to your audience.